by2101/OpenASR/README.md

 3. **Modular Design**.
 We divided the system into several modules, such as trainer, metric, schedule, models.
 It is easy for extension and adding features.
 4. **End2End**.
 The feature extraction and tokenization are online.
 So the system directly processes wave file.

+## Dependency
+python >= 3.6
+pytorch >= 1.1
+pyyaml >= 5.1
+tensorflow and tensorboardX for visualization. (if you do not need visualize the results, you can set TENSORBOARD_LOGGING to 0 in src/utils.py)

 ## Usage
+We use KALDI style example organization.
+The example directory include top-level shell scripts, data directory, exp directory.
+We provide an AISHELL-1 example.
+The path is ROOT/egs/aishell1/s5.

 ### Data Preparation
+The data preparation script is prep_data.sh.
+It will automaticlly download AISHELL-1 dataset, and format it into KALDI style data directory.
+Then, it will generate json files, and grapheme vocabulary.
+You can set `corpusdir` for storing dataset.

+    bash prep_data.sh

+Then, it will generate data directory and exp directory.

+### Train Models
+We use yaml files for parameter configuration.
+We provide 3 examples.

+    config_base.yaml  # baseline ASR system
+    config_lm_lstm.yaml  # LSTM language model
+    config_lst.yaml  # training ASR with LST

+Run train.sh script for training baseline system.

+    bash train.sh

+### Model Averaging
+Average checkpoints for improving performance.

+    bash avg.sh

+### Decoding and Scoring
+Run decode_test.sh script for decoding test set.

+    bash decode_test.sh
+    bash score.sh data/test/text exp/exp1/decode_test_avg-last10

-## Results
+## Visualization
+We provide TensorboardX based visualization.
+The event files are stored in $expdir/log.
+You can use tensorboard to visualize the training procedure.

+    tensorboard --logdir=$expdir --bind_all

+Then you can see procedures in browser (http://localhost:6006).

 ## Acknowledgement
 This system is implemented with PyTorch.
 We use wave reading codes from SciPy.
+We use SCTK software for scoring.
 Thanks to Dan Povey's team and their KALDI software.
 I learn ASR concept, and example organization from KALDI.
 And thanks to Google Lingvo Team.
 I learn the modular design from Lingvo.

-##
+## Bib
 @article{bai2019learn,
   title={Learn Spelling from Teachers: Transferring Knowledge from Language Models to Sequence-to-Sequence Speech Recognition}, author={Bai, Ye and Yi, Jiangyan and Tao, Jianhua and Tian, Zhengkun and Wen, Zhengqi},